 The Company is subject to taxation in the U.S. and various state jurisdictions.
 The Company's tax years for 2004 and forward are subject to examination by the Federal and California tax authorities due to the carryforward of unutilized net operating losses and research and development credits.
 The Company's practice is to recognize interest and/or penalties related to income tax matters in income tax expense.
-The Company had no accrued interest and/or penalties related to income tax matters at June 30, 2008 or December 31, 2007, and has recognized no interest and/or penalties in the Company's condensed balance sheets at June 30, 2008 and 2007, respectively.
+The Company had no accrued interest and/or penalties related to income tax matters in the Company's condensed balance sheets at September 30, 2008 or December 31, 2007, and has recognized no interest and/or penalties in the Company's condensed statement of operations for the three and nine months ended September 30, 2008 and 2007, respectively.

 The Company adopted the provisions of FASB Interpretation ("FIN") 48, Accounting for Income Tax Uncertainties, on January 1, 2007.
 On the date of adoption of FIN No. 48, there were no unrecognized tax benefits and thus the Company did not recognize an increase in the liability for unrecognized tax benefits.
-Further, there are no unrecognized tax benefits included in the Company's condensed balance sheets at June 30, 2008 or December 31, 2007, respectively.
+Further, there are no unrecognized tax benefits included in the Company's condensed balance sheets at September 30, 2008 or December 31, 2007, respectively.